fastats/fastats/docs/source/single_page_run_through.rst

     data = np.random.random((1000000,))

     def square_minus_one(x):
         return x * x - 1.0

     result = single_pass(data, value=square_minus_one)

-`single_pass` is a core fastats function which takes a numpy array and a function, and applies the function to each row of the numpy array.
+:func:`fastats.core.single_pass` is a core fastats function which takes a numpy array and a function, and applies the function to each row of the numpy array.
 The function must be passed as the keyword argument `value`.

 The `value` function can be any user-defined or library python function which is able to